SymfonyCasts/solid/sfcasts/blackfire-cli.md

 our browser and use the extension to profile it?

 Yep!
 Unless... you *can't* easily "go" to that page - like if you want to profile an AJAX request or an API endpoint.
-Check this out: back inside my browser, I'll open up the dev tools, go to the "Network" section and refresh.
+Check this out: I'll open up the dev tools, go to the "Network" section and refresh.
 Notice I'm already filtered to XHR requests - so the `/api/github-organization` AJAX request pops up.
 Want to easily profile *just* that request?
 Right click on it and select "Copy as cURL".

 Now head *back* to your terminal and paste.
 Cool, right?
 It creates a *full* curl command that you can use to make that same request... *including* any session